AmithGspn/CyberInfra_labs/index.rst

       <em>“Collaborative Research: CyberTraining: Implementation: Medium: CyberTraining on Accelerating Infrastructure Workloads using Next-Generation SmartNICs/DPUs”</em>
    </p>

+Network packet processing faces significant performance challenges due to kernel overheads.
+These issues have become more pronounced with the rapid growth of network traffic.
+To address these challenges, the Data Plane Development Kit (DPDK) was developed.
+DPDK bypasses the kernel and operates directly in user space, offering significant improvements in performance and latency for packet processing tasks.
+However, DPDK's steep learning curve presents a barrier to entry for developers and network administrators.
+In recent years, P4 has emerged as a language specifically designed for expressing packet processing data paths.
+Building on this development, P4-DPDK has been introduced as a new technology that bridges P4 and DPDK.
+It allows developers to create P4 code which is then translated into a DPDK pipeline, combining the expressiveness of P4 with the performance benefits of DPDK.
+This lab series offers a hands-on experience on the basics of P4-DPDK.

 .. toctree::
    :maxdepth: 2
    :caption: Labs: